 Vienna does not lack markets with dramatic backdrops, and the Christmas Village at Belvedere Palace is another winner in that regard.
 The 18th-century palace, which is now an art museum with an extensive collection of works by Gustav Klimt, is a beautiful setting when the lights turn on at sunset.

-The market’s 40+ vendors offer typical merchandise that you will encounter at other markets, including ceramics, wooden toys, leather goods, and Vienna souvenirs.
+The 40+ vendors offer typical merchandise that you will encounter at other markets, including ceramics, wooden toys, leather goods, and Vienna souvenirs.
 At the food stands, potato pancakes, spiral potatoes, and krapfen were popular.
 We especially enjoyed indulging in Nurnbergers—small German sausages that we fell in love with when visiting the Nuremberg markets.
-This was one of the only places we found them in Vienna.

 Our schedule meant that we visited Belvedere on a weekend night, which is a very crowded time at almost any market.
 It was initially wall-to-wall people, but the crowd ultimately thinned out.
 Given its small size and limited unique things to buy, we would only recommend prioritizing a visit here if you are interested in photographing the building or are planning to visit the art museum inside.